 At Ponsbourne St Mary’s, our aim is for children to develop a love of speaking and listening, reading and writing that will stay with them throughout their lives.
 We want children to be fluent readers who are not only competent to access the curriculum content, but who love to read and read for pleasure.
 We aim for our children to be confident in speaking and listening – key life skills.
 Our aim is for all children to write well, with a love of language, the ability to write for different purposes, and a clear grasp of grammar, spelling and punctuation.

-In the Early Years, children have daily phonics sessions, where they learn to hear, read and write sounds, which can be segmented and blended into word for reading and writing.
+In the Early Years, children have daily phonics sessions following Little Wandle Letters and Sounds, where they learn to hear, read and write sounds, which can be segmented and blended into words for reading and writing.
 They work from a class text (often a book), which inspires speaking and listening, as well as reading and writing.
 In addition, the teacher will read at least two picture books to the class a day.
-Children are given a home reading book which closely matches their phonic ability, which they also read with an adult in school.
-In guided reading, Reception children work with the teacher in a small group to build fluency in reading.
+Children are given a home reading book to read for pleasure with an adult.
+In guided reading, Reception children work with the teacher in a small group reading books matched to the phonics they have learnt.
+They read the same book three times to build fluency in reading, comprehension and prosody (the music of reading).
+They then take this book home to read with an adult.
 Children often learn to recite stories, rhymes and poems, so they build a repertoire of story language.
 All this is underpinned by the constant provision of opportunities to read, write and speak across the setting within all child-initiated learning.

 Key Stage One and Key Stage Two

-In Year one children continue with daily phonics sessions (there are also interventions for any Year 2 children who need extra support in phonics).
+In Year One, children continue with daily phonics sessions (there are also interventions for any Year 2 children who need extra support in phonics) following Little Wandle Letters and Sounds.
 Throughout Key Stage One and Two, quality class texts are used to inspire sequences of lessons which develop good skills in reading, writing and oracy.
 At least once per term, children follow the Talk for Writing approach and learn to recite a text, building an understanding of text structure, appropriate language and tone.
 Weekly spelling and grammar lessons ensure children have a firm grasp of the building blocks of quality writing.
 Neat, joined handwriting is taught through regular sessions planned to help children develop their skill.